Proportional Participatory Budgeting with Additive Utilities: Greedy Cohesive Rule

-\begin{theorem} Greedy Cohesive Rule satisfies FJR. \end{theorem} \begin{proof} Suppose that there exists a weakly $(\beta, T)$-cohesive group $S$ which witnesses that FJR is not satisfied.
-Consider the voter $i \in S$ who was removed first by GCR and the outcome $W$ right after that step (since $S$ is weakly cohesive, such $i$ always exists).
-Since $i \in S$, we have $u_i(W) < \beta$.
-We know that $i$ was removed as a member of some weakly $(\beta', T')$-cohesive group.
-We have that $\beta' \geq \beta$ (as GCR maximizes this value) and at the same time, since $T' \subseteq W$, we have $\beta' \leq u_i(T') \leq u_i(W) < \beta$---a contradiction.
-Hence, such a group $S$ does not exist. \end{proof}
+\begin{theorem} The Greedy Cohesive Rule satisfies FJR. \end{theorem} \begin{proof} Assume for a contradiction that there exists a weakly $(\beta, T)$-cohesive group $S$ which witnesses that FJR is not satisfied by the outcome selected by GCR.
+Consider the voter $i \in S$ who was first labeled inactive by GCR, and the outcome $W$ right after that step (since $S$ is weakly cohesive, such an $i$ always exists).
+Since $i \in S$ and $S$ witnesses the FJR failure, we have $u_i(W) < \beta$.
+We know that $i$ was inactivated as a member of some weakly $(\beta', T')$-cohesive group $S'$.
+Just before $S'$ was labeled inactive, all of the members of $S$ were active.
+Thus, we have $\beta' \geq \beta$, as GCR maximizes this value.
+However, since $T' \subseteq W$, we have